behnamazimi/practical-front-end-projects/readme.md

-## Simple Web Projects with Pure Javascript
+## Practical Front-End Projects with Pure Javascript, CSS, and HTML

-A collection of simple web projects developed for enthusiasts and beginners.
+A collection of practical front-end projects developed for enthusiasts and beginners.
 The main purpose is education and all the codes are open for everyone that needs it.

 **Notes:**